The Importance of Fuel Economy

 To understand fuel economy we have to understand fuel consumption.
-The amount of fuel a vehicle uses is measured using a ratio of distance traveled per unit of fuel used.
-In South Africa this is measured in litres per 100 kilometres (L/100 km)
+The amount of fuel a vehicle uses is measured using a ratio of distance travelled per unit of fuel used.
+In South Africa, this is measured in litres per 100 kilometres (L/100 km)

-There are a number of factors that influence the amount and speed of fuel a vehicle uses, such as the vehicle’s engine parametres, weight, aerodynamic drag, rolling resistance, mechanical resistance, etc.
+There are a number of factors that influence the amount and speed of fuel a vehicle uses, such as a vehicle’s engine parameters, weight, aerodynamic drag, rolling resistance, mechanical resistance, etc.

-While all the factors that influence a particular vehicle’s fuel efficiency is important in the overall measurement,other dependencies come into play once the vehicle is taken on the road.
+While all the factors that influence a particular vehicle’s fuel efficiency are important in the overall measurement, other dependencies come into play once the vehicle is taken on the road.
 Much like human beings, cars need oxygen to power.
 At sea level, the oxygen levels are lower therefore most cars, unless they’re turbocharged, produce less power.
 Temperature also influences the amount of oxygen a car can intake.